neurite/debian-setup/docs/0300-nvidia.md

 sudo apt-get install nvidia-driver
 ```

+Note `nvidia-driver` version 384.111 from the backports is not compatible with the cuda toolkit version 8.0.44.
+As of now, there is no cuda toolkit in the backports.

 The `nvidia-driver` metapackage has `nvidia-kernel-dkms`, which should be installed and uninstalled together with other NVIDIA packages.

 In the end, restart to replace nouveau with nvidia.
 You will be prompted during installation if a reboot is needed.